Rafael Devers Player Props: Red Sox vs. Yankees

-On Saturday, Rafael Devers (.378 on-base percentage in past 10 games, 76 points above season-long percentage) and the Boston Red Sox face the New York Yankees, whose starting pitcher will be Domingo German.
-First pitch is at 7:35 PM ET.
+On Sunday, Rafael Devers (.364 on-base percentage in past 10 games, 63 points above season-long percentage) and the Boston Red Sox face the New York Yankees, whose starting pitcher will be Clarke Schmidt.
+First pitch is at 7:10 PM ET.

-He collected two extra-base hits in his most recent appearance (2-for-4 with a double, a home run and an RBI) against the Yankees.
+He hit a home run while going 1-for-4 in his previous game against the Yankees.

 Rafael Devers Game Info & Props vs. the Yankees